Possseidon/png-lua/README.md

 ```

-If a new row callback is used, there will be no pixels stored in img.pixels.
-The new row callback is intended for fast, low memory rendering.

-The format of the new callback is:
+The newRowCallback argument should have the following structure:

-    calback(rowNum, rowTotal, rowPixels)
+    newRowCallback(rowNum, rowTotal, rowPixels)

 "rowNum" refers to the current row, "rowTotal" refers to the total number of rows in the image, and "rowPixels" refers to the table of pixels in the current row.